-Vanasse Hangen Brustlin, Inc. Transportation | Infrastructure | Environmental Services www.vhb.com
+Vanasse Hangen Brustlin, Inc. Transportation | Infrastructure | Environmental Services www.vhb.com Offices located throughout the east coast

-For more than 30 years, VHB has incorporated an interdisciplinary, sustainable design approach in support of growth and development initiatives for educational institutions nationwide: Our engineers, planners, and scientists promote excellence In educational facilities management by providing our clients with solutions that conserve both natural and financial resources.
+For more than 30 years, VHB has incorporated an interdisciplinary, sustainable design approach in support of growth and development initiatives for educational institutions nationwide.
+Our engineers, planners, and scientists promote excellence in educational facilities management by providing our clients with solutions that conserve both natural and financial resources.